Browser Cache

 Etag

 • When a properly configured web server sees those incoming request headers, it can confirm whether the version of the resource that the browser already has in its HTTP Cache matches the latest version on the web server.
-If there's a match, then the server can respond with a 304 Not Modified HTTP response, which is the equivalent of "Hey, keep using what you've already got!"
+If there's a match, then the server can respond with a 304 Not Modifiedarrow-up-right HTTP response, which is the equivalent of "Hey, keep using what you've already got!"
 There's very little data to transfer when sending this type of response, so it's usually much faster than having to actually send back a copy of the actual resource being requested.

 References